PixelBlaster-Releases/opkona/devicechangelog.md

-# v5.1 - CAF
+# v5.2 - CAF
-- Initial 12.1 based CAF build
+- Switched to erofs
-- No OOS cam for now
+- Fixed screen lock on GPay and other simillar apps
-- Bootloader Lock support
+- Misc Changes